-We work closely with local employers to help them recruit and retain people with health conditions or disabilities.
+We work closely with local employers to help them recruit and retain disabled people and those with health conditions.

 Our Employment Advisers can provide advice and practical assistance with:

-- Enhancing your recruitment practices to make them accessible to more people with disabilities.
+- Enhancing your recruitment practices to make them accessible to more disabled people.

 - Job interviews – to ensure disabled people are given the best possible chance to shine.

 - On-going support for you and your employee.

 - Workplace adjustments, which can often be quite minor, to ensure your new employee has a smooth transition to employment.